tpbnick/docs/docs/py-dictionaries.md

 Sarah, thank you for taking the poll.
 ```
 ### Looping Through All Values in a Dictionary
-If you are primarily interested in the values that a dictionary contains, you can use the `values()` method to return a list of values without any keys.
+If you are primarily interested in the values that a dictionary contains, you can use the `#!py values()` method to return a list of values without any keys.
 For example, say we simply want a list of all languages chosen in our programming language poll without the name of the person who chose each language:
 ```py linenums="1"
 favorite_languages = {
 	'jen': 'python',